-Fire training is provided at two levels-Firefighter I and Firefighter II.
-Firefighter I is an entry-level course that combines classroom study and practical scenarios.
+Fire training provides the following: Firefighter I, Firefighter II, Hazardous Materials Operations and other required training.
+Firefighter combines classroom study and practical scenarios.
 Upon completing the course and passing the test, students will be Virginia State certified.

-- EMT training begins at the basic life support (BLS) level.
-The EMT-B course includes classroom study, practical scenarios and clinical rotations in a hospital emergency room.
+- The EMT course includes classroom study, practical scenarios and clinical rotations in a hospital emergency room.

-- Upon completing the course and passing the tests, students will be Virginia State certified and under the license of the Loudoun County EMS director.
+- Upon completing the course and passing the tests, students will be National Registry EMT and Virginia State certified and will practice under the license of the Loudoun County EMS director.